jana-100/Student-Performance/README.md

 This is my first data analysis project using Python

 #Project Description:
-in this project i explored student data to see how study hours affect grades
+in this project i analysed student data to see how study hours affect grades

 #Tools Used
 - Python